 Sled hockey is a form of ice hockey designed for people with physical disabilities.
 Instead of skates, players use specially designed sleds to move around on the ice.
 Declan began playing for the Tampa Bay Lightning sled hockey team two years later.

 “He has always been like that.
-He was always go, go, go,” Giavedoni said.
+He was always go, go, go,” said Giavedoni, who helps Declan adjust his sled as the 16-year-old grows.
 “He finally found sled hockey.
 It clicked with him.”